 “I can believe that Father Joseph was upset.
-You will go to mass and apology to Father Joseph.
-You should seek confession, as well.”
+You will go to confession and apology to Father Joseph.
+You will seek absolution, as well.”

-“We talked afterward.
-Father Frank said Father Joseph needed to think and pray about what had been said.”
+“We talked afterwards.
+Father Frank said Father Joseph needs to think and pray about what we said.”